• Profielfoto van Suzanne in een rond pictogram

 • GLP-1 constipation

-These are not fringe questions but core market concerns.
+These are not peripheral questions, but core market concerns.
 Research in JAMA Network Open showed that weight regain after discontinuation is associated with a higher likelihood of restarting GLP-1 therapy.
-Systematic reviews and newer studies also report that many people may regain a significant portion of lost weight after stopping.
-(JAMA Network)
+Systemic reviews and newer studies also report that many people may regain a significant portion of the lost weight after stopping.

 What happens when you stop GLP-1?

-This is one of the most underestimated questions.
-In practice, many discussions focus primarily on starting, but less on the period thereafter.
-The available literature shows that stopping GLP-1 can often be accompanied by weight gain, especially when there is no strong lifestyle plan underlying it.
+This is one of the most underrated questions.
+In practice, many conversations are primarily about starting, but less about the period thereafter.
+Available literature shows that stopping GLP-1 can often be associated with weight gain, especially when there is no strong lifestyle plan in place.
 This is also logical: when appetite regulation changes again, old patterns can more easily return.

-Precisely for this reason, expert sources emphasize that exercise, protein, fiber, and muscle preservation remain important, even if someone is using GLP-1 or wants to taper off.
+That is precisely why expert sources emphasize that exercise, protein, fiber, and muscle maintenance remain important, even if someone is using GLP-1 or wants to taper off.
 Recent review work shows that long-term weight maintenance is more successful when exercise remains part of the process, partly because it helps with muscle preservation and weight stability.

 In scientific literature, you see that diet, fiber, protein, microbiota, and certain metabolites are being investigated because they can influence endogenous GLP-1 secretion or GLP-1-related pathways.
 A recent review on nutritional approaches mentions, among other things, fiber-rich foods, fermentation products such as short-chain fatty acids, and modulation of gut hormones as relevant mechanisms.